-Many Canterbury folks have tapped trees in their backyard, built fires in their outdoor fireplaces and made syrup.
+Many Canterbury folks have tapped trees in their backyard, built fires in their outdoor fire-places and made syrup.
 Some have been known to boil sap inside on their kitchen stoves, only to find out that the resulting huge amounts of steam produced peeled their living room wallpaper.
 Still others, perhaps a bit too anxious and not very experienced, actually burned down their house in the pursuit of the golden syrup.

 Maple syrup has a long history in North America dating to the mid-1500's, though its exact origins are unknown.
+Records indicate that Native gins are unknown.
 Records indicate that Native Americans would store sap in large, bark vessels.
 Water in the syrup would freeze and the surface ice would continue to removed, until the maple syrup residue remained.
 By the 1700's, Native Americans and settlers were using iron or copper pots which were replaced by shallow boiling pans.
 The process of boiling the sap removes water and results in